LiqiaoHuang/Sus-Din-Out/README.md

 ### Python Dependencies
 Required libraries include numpy, pandas, matplotlib, seaborn, textwrap, pyomo, math, folium etc. (listed in notebook files)

+The system that our software has been tested on is macOS Sequoia 15.1.1 (also compatible with Windows and Linux) Python Version: 3.11
+Jupyter Notebook Version: 6.5.2

 # Installation Guide